Files and Folders in Tableau

 You can save your work using several different Tableau specific file types: workbooks, bookmarks, packaged data files, data extracts, and data connection files.
 Each of these file types are described below.

 Enthusiastic about exploring the skill set of Tableau?
-Then, have a look at the blog post of Tableau Desktop to gather additional knowledge.
+Then, have a look at the blog post of Tableau Desktop to gather

 - Data Connection Files – Tableau data connection files have the .tds file extension and are marked with the data connection icon.
 Data connection files are shortcuts for quickly connecting to data sources that you use often.